 Further evidence for a very old universe came from the so-called “Big-Bang” theory.
 George LeMaitre (1894–1966), a Catholic Priest in Belgium, deduced from Einstein's equations of General Relativity in 1927 that the universe should be expanding uniformly in all directions.
 This was confirmed experimentally in 1929 by Edwin Hubble using the red-shift of the light spectrums for distant galaxies.
 The results of LeMaitre and Hubble were not accepted immediately by many scientists.
 This is because their results, if extrapolated backwards, predicted that the universe must have had a beginning.
 LeMaitre also predicted that there should be a uniform residual background radiation still remaining from this expansion.
 This background radiation was measured by Arno Penzias and Robert Wilson of Bell Labs in 1965 (They received the Nobel Prize for this discovery in 1978).
 Most scientists now accept the fact that the universe is expanding and that it had a beginning.
 Working backwards, Hubble's laws of expansion predict that the universe is about 13.7 billion years old.

 Another form of old-earth creationism is “Theistic Evolution” or “Evolutionary Creation”.
 Advocates of this position affirm that God is the creator, but that he used evolution to produce the variety of life forms we see today.
+The principal group supporting this position is called Biologos.
+This organization was founded by Francis Collins, the director of the human genome project .
+They organize conferences and events designed to convince the public that this is the best way to accommodate both Christianity and science.
 Some Theistic Evolutionists allow for the possibility that God may have intervened at particular times in the process while others believe that God endowed the original creation with everything that was needed.
-One of the primary advocates of Theistic Evolution was the French philosopher and Roman Catholic Priest Pierre Teilhard de Chardin (1881–1955).
-Recently this viewpoint has been popularized by Francis Collins, the director of the human genome project .
 Proponents of this view usually don't take a definite position on the meaning of “day”, but they do interpret Genesis 1–2 in a non-literal sense.
 There is more information related to this viewpoint on the web site www.biologos.org.

 In 1977 a group of Biblical scholars formed the International Council on Biblical Inerrancy (ICBI).
 Initial efforts were focused on defining Biblical Inerrancy, but the council later began looking at specific issues.
 In 1982 an ICBI summit looked carefully at the role science should play in the interpretation of scripture.
 They heard presentations by young earth and old earth proponents as well as Biblical Hebrew scholars.
 The council did not take any position on the age of the universe/earth.
 Here is the council's statement on the relationship of science and scripture: